Corporate Communications: Motivate Employees With Digital Signage

 Digital signage is also an excellent medium for delivering training materials.
 For example, retail store screens can be programmed to play video tutorials or messages from management before or after store hours.

-Staff-facing screens can provide operational information during peak times and switch to motivational or training programming afterwards.
+Staff-facing screens can provide operational information during peak times and switch to motivational or training programming afterward.

 Digital signage offers many benefits to business operators…

 - Improves ROI.
-Screens are multi-purposed.
-Sales / information / training / etc.
+Screens are multi-purpose.
+Sales/information/training / etc.